AlexJReid/blog/content/posts/rtdpub/index.md

 Current versions contain a browser engine (Edge/Chromium on Windows, Safari on Mac) and expose a JavaScript SDK through it.
 This is technically very cool and has a lot of use cases, but unfortunately is quite slow for very fast moving data.

-Needless to say, it's a bewildering array of choices in unfamiliar territory for many developers who simply want to use their language of choice, particularly those from a non Windows background.
-To the uninitiated, it might appear that developers are making heavy weather of _just_ displaying some numbers on a screen.
+Needless to say, it's a bewildering array of choices in unfamiliar territory for many developers who simply want to use their language of choice, particularly those not from a Windows background.
+To management, it might appear that developers are making heavy weather of _just_ displaying some numbers on a screen.
 Just how hard can it be?

-In simple scenarios, not very hard, but to do it well, you need to figure out which approach fits best for a particular use case.
-This is a steep learning curve.
+In simple scenarios, not very hard, but to do it well, you need to figure out which approach fits best for a particular use case, which is a steep learning curve.

 As we have established, for very high velocity data, the JavaScript _bridge_ is a poor choice.
 The trusty old `=RTD()` function that leverages COM automation is still the best choice.
 But then you need to understand COM, threading and ... what language to even write your COM server in.
 "Hey Google, what even _is_ a COM server?"